 The physical training section, explains in detail the upper limbs, and core It is a very comprehensive and practical book on how to advance and retreat in accordance with training and Olympic exercises such as lower limbs, rapid expansion, and contraction.
 Finally, there are training plan layout principles and case sharing.

-The most commendable part is that the author repeatedly mentioned his cognitive errors and transformation process in the book.
+The most commendable part is that the author repeatedly mentions his cognitive errors and transformation process in the book.
 He will analyze and demonstrate in detail each of his opinions, and compare the opinions of other researchers.
 Whether he agrees with these opinions or not, he has given him enough respect.
 The book quoted a lot of philosophical language.

 Introspection quoted the famous saying in the book "Creating Miracles": "What if the way we have always been wrong?"
 In the field of training, it is easy to get started, but difficult to go deep, and even more difficult is the ability to simplify.
 The author of this book is a master of training who is good at simplifying the complex.